 "See!
 You can't accept being wrong so you have to insult me to make yourself feel better," said Hermione exasperatedly.
 It had been going on for quite some time, a constant back and forth bickering to pass the time.
-It was a very dull cellar, and the only thing to do was talk – no matter who the conversation was with.
-After spending the previous two days talking to Mr Ollivander and Luna, there wasn't much to talk about with them.
+It was a very dull cellar and the only thing to do was talk, no matter who the conversation was with.
+After spending the previous two days talking to Ollivander and Luna, there wasn't much to talk about with them.
 And since they were enemies, frustrating Malfoy seemed like the appropriate thing to do.

 "I'm sick of talking to you.
-I don't socialize with mudbloods and Gryffindor's," Draco said as he closed his eyes and tried, once again, to block her out.
-But there was a sudden 'crack!' and his eyes shot open in alarm.
-There stood Dobby - his old house elf.
+I don't socialise with mudbloods and Gryffindor's," Draco said as he closed his eyes and tried, once again, to block her out.
+But there was a sudden crack! and his eyes shot open in alarm.
+There stood Dobby, his old house elf.

 "Miss Hermione!
 Dobby has been sent by Harry Potter to rescue you from the cellar at Malfoy Ma-" Dobby began to say, a bit too loud.

 "I know, I know!
 Shh, we don't want anyone upstairs hearing," Hermione said urgently.